gw-ospo/curioss-patterns/source-industry-mentors-for-the-icorps-program.md

 Systematic relationship development should support the creation of a sustainable mentor pipeline.

-Offering support with grant proposals develops and strengthens relationships with colleagues, faculty, researchers and students.
+Offering support with I-Corps proposals develops and strengthens relationships with colleagues, faculty, researchers and students.

 ## Additional learning from Carnegie Mellon University OSPO
 As a staff member of the OSPO, I was able to make the case for applying as the industry mentor.
 I didn’t need ‘a ton’ of industry experience to fully participate and I was able to support each group to make the connections needed for their required short interviews.

-I would say that it was definitely valuable to go through as an industry mentor and find out what the training entails.
+I would say that it was definitely valuable to go through the process as an industry mentor and find out what the training entails.

 ## Additional learning from OpenSource@Stanford
 We relied on personal networks and connections made through our [Maintainers & Contributors Roundtable program](https://opensource.stanford.edu/programs/maintainers-contributors-roundtable).